 You'll need to pay a departure tax (in Bruneian dollars) at Brunei International Airport and the Muara and Serasa ferry terminals.
 Check with your airline whether your airfare includes departure tax.

-Ensure your passport is valid for at least six months from the date you intend to return to Australia and has at least six blank pages back-to-back, as recommended by Brunei authorities.
+Check the expiry date of your Australian passport before you travel.
+Make sure your passport is valid for at least six months from the date you intend to return to Australia and has at least six blank pages back-to-back, as recommended by Brunei authorities.
 Your passport is a valuable document and attractive to criminals who may try to use your identity to commit crimes.
 Always keep it in a safe place.

 Be aware of attempts to get access to your passport by deception.
 If you're forced to hand over your passport, contact the Australian High Commission Brunei for advice.